A SECRET SHELTER

 The shelter (including its equipment) was maintained in order to ensure that it was ready for use at any time.
 Obsolete equipment was replaced at intervals during the years.

-In the 1990s, the Museum of East Bohemia (which was then owned by the Pardubice District Authority) began using part of the civil defence shelter as a depository for its collections.
+In the 1990s, the East Bohemia Museum in Pardubice (which was then owned by the Pardubice District Authority) began using part of the civil defence shelter as a depository for its collections.
 The Museum still uses the shelter for this purpose today.
 It is mainly used to store items that have been found at archeological dig sites; many of these items have not yet been analyzed by conservation experts.

 TOURS OF THE CIVIL DEFENCE SHELTER